onyx133/kabootar-addon/README.md

 # kabotar-addon

-With kabootar-addon plugin, you can send all of your posts, pages, tags, cats, products,... to kabbotar without any click.
+With kabootar-addon plugin, you can send all of your posts, pages, tags, categories, products,... to kabbotar without any click.